 Smart carbon monoxide alarms are an excellent solution for seniors living alone since they monitor the levels in your home on their own.
 Some options even connect to other smart devices, so you can keep an eye on your home even while you’re away.

 Craft a plan for how you’d like to modify your home now so you can feel supported and easily transition your lifestyle as you get older.
-For more tips, check out our Age in Place Timeline.
+For more tips, reach out to your local Caring office.